noahehall/multicloud/providers/aws/services/database/dynamodb.md

   - local seoncary indexes
     - use them sparingly
     - choose projections carefully and only those atributes you request frequently
-- Managing item expiration with TTL
+- table TTL: auto expire items
   - expire old items to keep your storage cost and RCU consumption low (and its free)
     - this is often more cost effective than paying for the WCU to delete an item
 - Using streams